-Teens and adults are invited to make snow globes during a crafting event at the Pierce County Library Tuesday, Dec.
-21. The event will begin at 6 p.m.

-and is for ages 12 and up.
+Teens and adults are invited Teens and adults are invited to make snow globes during a crafting event at the Pierce County Library Tuesday, Dec.
+21. The event will begin at 6 p.m. and is for ages 12 and up.
 The winter crafting event will turn baby jars into winter wonderlands.

-For more information, please call 912-449-7040 or visit the website at www.okrls.org/pierce or Facebook family was in attendance and enjoyed a meal with the golfers at the conclusion of the course play.
+For more information, please call 912-449-7040 or visit the website at www.okrls.org/pie or Facebook.

+in the name of Bennett.
+His family was in attendance and enjoyed a meal with the golfers at the conclusion of the course at the conclusion of the course play.
 Bennett was responsible for organizing the first boys golf team at Blackshear High School in 1978.
 His love of the game and insight to talent in the sport has grown into winning traditions for Pierce County golf teams now over the span of four decades.
 Organizers were proud to honor his family and his memory with the event.

-Gross Winners: 1st Greg and Jake Reid with 59, 2nd Ben Bennett and Trace Carter with 60, 3rd Kobe Manders and Taylor Sweat with 60
+Gross Winners: 1st Greg and Jake Reid with 59, 2nd Ben Bennett and Trace Carter with 60, 3rd Kobe Manders and Tay-lor Sweat with 60 Net Winners (not pictured).